CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 );
 ```

-Or you can operate on the colorspace and show yourself in inverted colors:
+Or you can operate on the color space and show yourself in inverted colors:
 ```cindyscript
 colorplot(
     [1,1,1]-imagergb((-1,0),(1,0), video, #, repeat->true);